CDRT/docs/bios/settings/thinkpad/ioportaccess.md

 <details><summary>USB Port</summary>

-Select whether to enable or disable all USB ports.
+Whether to enable all USB ports in the OS environment.

-?>  This setting does not affect any USB-C (R) ports with a thunderbolt icon.
+!>  This setting does not affect USB-C (R) ports with a thunderbolt icon.

-One of 2 Possible options:
+Possible options:

-1.	**On** – enables use of USB ports.
-Default.
+1.	**On** – Default.
-2. Off – disables use of USB ports and keeps them disabled in the OS environment.
+2. Off

 | WMI Setting name | Values | Locked by SVP | AMD/Intel |
 |:---|:---|:---|:---|